garrandall/popular-music-data/tracks/girl-u-for-me-silk.md

 I'll do it for you (I'll do it just for you)
 There'll be no more games that we'll play

-Ooh la lala la la lala la la lala la
+Oh la lala la la lala la la lala la

 Tonight is the night (the night)